 This welcome email from Ancestry is an oldie but goodie.

 Ancestry welcomes you to the subscriber list and clearly spells out the next actions you should take to start your family tree.
+You can find welcome email copy ideas in our email templates for small businesses.

 Just like other aspects of marketing, campaigns generally perform better when they are relevant and timely.
 Relevance starts with personalization.
 There are a ton of ways to personalize your emails, from inserting a first name to segmenting your audience.
 When your customers and prospects sign-up to receive emails from you, it’s okay to ask what information they’d like to get out of the emails.
 Are they looking for sales alerts?
 Restock information?
 Newsletter updates?
 Take that information and place them into audiences for each specific tactic.